Firstcard

 Getting a green card is a major milestone.
 But it doesn't come with an automatic U.S. credit history.
 Even if you managed credit responsibly in your home country for decades, that record doesn't transfer.

 U.S. lenders rely on reports from the three major credit bureaus — Equifax, Experian, and TransUnion — and those reports only contain U.S. credit activity.
 As a new permanent resident, your file is likely thin or nonexistent, making it harder to qualify for loans, credit cards, and even some apartments.
+If your family or partner is still on a work visa waiting on the green card, our guide to credit card approval on an L1 visa in the USA covers what intra-company transferees can do in the meantime.
+(For a wider survey of credit-card paths open to non-citizens, see our immigrant credit card guide.)

 The good news: you can start building credit right away.